innoq/scep/README.md

   -cn string
     	common name for certificate (default "scepclient") -subjectKeyId string
-    	sets the subjectKeyId of the certificate in the CMS message -country string
+    	sets the subjectKeyId of the certificate in the CMS message (default "123456789abcdef") -country string
     	country code in certificate (default "US")
   -debug